The Southern Basketball Association (SBA) was founded in 1974 and was originally located in Waltham Street, Sandringham.

 SABRES is the representative arm of the SBA and begins at U/12 level for both boys and girls.

-The competition includes SEABL teams for men and women.
-The SEABL conferences are considered the strongest in the ABA, developing many emerging Australian Boomers players, as well as fostering a highly competitive semi-professional competition.
-It is considered a second-tier national competition to the NBL, boasting teams from every state or territory other than Western Australia and the Northern Territory.
+The competition includes NBL1 teams for men and women.
+The NBL1 is one of the strongest Winter league competitions in the country, developing many emerging Australian Boomers players, as well as fostering a highly competitive semi-professional competition.
+It is considered a second-tier national competition to the NBL and WNBL.

 The SBA has a 7-member honorary Board of Directors, who are responsible for the direction and future of the SBA.